Congo Squares are cookie bars filled with chocolate chips. They are soft, chewy and a staple dessert in our family.

 Tips for making these chocolate chip bars

-- Let your butter soften before baking.
-I usually place mine out on the counter an hour before I am going to bake.
+- Soften the butter.
+Let your butter soften slightly before making the dough.
+I usually place my butter out on the counter an hour before I am going to bake.

-- Be careful not to over bake these cookie bars.
+- Don’t over bake.
+Be careful not to over bake these cookie bars.

 More Cookies You Might Enjoy